TheMrZenith/Mangaita.io-Dowloader/Readme.md

 ### 5️⃣ Follow the menu instructions to choose what you want to download or customize the program

 ### ⚙️ Functionality
+### ⚙️ Functionality
-✅ Download a single chapter
+✅ Download single chapter
-✅ Download a range of chapters
+✅ Download range of chapters
-✅ Download the entire manga
+✅ Download entire manga
-✅ Save chapters in neat folders
+✅ Save chapters in folders
-✅ Create a PDF of a chapter (optional)
+✅ Create PDF (optional)
+✅ Create "Manga" and "Scan" folders (optional)
+✅ Save to custom paths (optional)

 ### 🔜 Coming Soon Functionality
 ⏳ GUI version